Who are the best cheap players for a Gameweek 33 Bench Boost?

 Managers looking to shoot up their mini-leagues might want to consider some more left-field options like Hinshelwood.

 He’s enjoyed regular starts in Brighton’s number 10 role, with Fabian Hurzeler encouraging him to get inside the penalty area more often.
-The youngster has had two big chances across four Gameweeks and returned three assists in five.
+The youngster is FPL’s leading midfielder for non-penalty expected goal involvement (NPxGI) over the last six Gameweeks (3.22), while he’s also returned three assists in that time.

 Puntier options

-How about Alex Scott (£5.3m) and Ethan Ampadu (£4.9m)?
-They have returned 14 and 10 DefCon points since Gameweek 21, which suggests the pair could well return a minimum of six to eight points across Double Gameweek 33.
+How about Alex Scott (£5.0m) and Ethan Ampadu (£4.9m)?
+They have returned 16 and 10 DefCon points since Gameweek 21, which suggests the pair could well return a minimum of six to eight points across Double Gameweek 33.
+Scott also found the net in Gameweek 32.

 FORWARDS (UP TO £6.0m)